rndinfosecguy/OSWA-Experience-And-Exam-Preparation/syllabus.md

 # Syllabus Related Hints
 In this section I will pick a few topics out of the syllabus and give some technical hints.
+If you want me to give hints for other topics, create an issue.

 ## Tools
 ### Wordlists